 For employers – the chances of a claim being brought in the Employment Tribunal are now higher than was previously the case.
 This means employment law practices have to be kept under review to help minimise the risk.

 For employees – if we think that it is necessary to proceed to litigation our employment law specialists will help you build the strongest case possible.
 To make a claim you have to submit a claim form to the Employment Tribunal and there are time limits.
 If the claim is not well presented and clear you run a risk that the claim is kicked out at the early stages.
+There is no cost imposed by the Employment Tribunal to bring a claim.

 Remedies available under employment litigation